NIHAL-TP/django-jenkins-cicd/README.md

-# This is a Jenkins CI-CD projet that develops a basic django web app,connects to jenkins using webhook,build using docker,test using python and deploy using docker
+# This is a Jenkins CI-CD project that develops a basic django web app,connects to jenkins using webhook,build using docker,test using python and deploy using docker